GSA/wp2030-microsite/pages/offerings/commercial-coworking.md

 **The contract is not:**

 {% iconList %}
-  {% iconListItem "text-red", "cancel", "A long-term solution for agencies with space requirements beyond 12 months.
-To secure additional months of coworking space, we must recompete the task order, and an agency may be assigned to a new space managed by a different vendor." %}
+  {% iconListItem "text-red", "cancel", "A long-term solution for agencies.
+To accommodate groups requiring space for more than 12 months, we will recompete the task order, and agencies may be assigned to a new space managed by a different vendor." %}
   {% iconListItem "text-red", "cancel", "For exclusive use by a single agency.
 An agency may not be  guaranteed daily access to the same workspace." %}
   {% iconListItem "text-red", "cancel", "For classified, confidential, or sensitive work."%}
   {% iconListItem "text-red", "cancel", "Suitable for agencies needing alterations or construction for their specific mission needs." %}